circleci/circleci-docs/jekyll/_cci2/orb-author.md

 - Security
 - Testing

 The list of categories can also be obtained by running the `circleci orb list-categories` CLI command.
-You can view the detailed docs for it [here](https://circleci-public.github.io/circleci-cli/circleci_orb_list-categories.html).
+You can view the detailed docs for this command [here](https://circleci-public.github.io/circleci-cli/circleci_orb_list-categories.html).

 #### Add an orb to a category

 ![](  {{ site.baseurl }}/assets/img/docs/orb-categories-add-to-category.png)

-Add your orb to the chosen category by running `circleci orb add-to-category <namespace>/<orb> "<category-name>"`.
-You can view the detailed docs for the `circleci orb add-to-category` command [here](https://circleci-public.github.io/circleci-cli/circleci_orb_add-to-category.html).
+Add your orb to your chosen category by running `circleci orb add-to-category <namespace>/<orb> "<category-name>"`.
+You can view the detailed docs for this command [here](https://circleci-public.github.io/circleci-cli/circleci_orb_add-to-category.html).

 #### Remove an orb from a category

 ![](  {{ site.baseurl }}/assets/img/docs/orb-categories-remove-from-category.png)

 Remove an orb from a category by running `circleci orb remove-from-category <namespace>/<orb> "<category-name>"`.
-You can view the detailed docs for the `circleci orb remove-from-category` command [here](https://circleci-public.github.io/circleci-cli/circleci_orb_remove-from-category.html).
+You can view the detailed docs for this command [here](https://circleci-public.github.io/circleci-cli/circleci_orb_remove-from-category.html).

 #### Viewing an orb's categorizations

 ![](  {{ site.baseurl }}/assets/img/docs/orb-categories-orb-info.png)

-To see what categories an orb is already categorized under, check the output of `circleci orb info <namespace>/<orb>`.
-It will list the orb’s categorization(s).
-You can view the detailed docs for the `circleci orb info` command [here](https://circleci-public.github.io/circleci-cli/circleci_orb_info.html).
+To see which categorizations have been applied an orb, check the output of `circleci orb info <namespace>/<orb>` for a list.
+You can view the detailed docs for this command [here](https://circleci-public.github.io/circleci-cli/circleci_orb_info.html).